willhunt914/Pi-inthe-sky/README.md

 [FinalCode](https://github.com/willhunt914/Pi-inthe-sky/blob/main/pi%20in%20the%20sky/finalproject.py)

 Week 8: This was kind of a rest week for us.
-Sometimes in a project it takes one step back to go two steps forward and we needed this step back to stay on track.
+Sometimes in a project, it takes one step back to go two steps forward and we needed this step back to stay on track.

-Week 9: This week we made updated wiring diagrams, including one on the circuitboard.
-With this figured out, we should be ready to solder the circuitboard next week.
+Week 9: This week we made updated wiring diagrams, including one on the circuit board.
+With this figured out, we should be ready to solder the circuit board next week.

 ![piinthe skywiring](https://github.com/willhunt914/Pi-inthe-sky/assets/71402974/0c917ec4-f363-4596-afea-f286fa11b91b)\

 ![cowbell](https://github.com/willhunt914/Pi-inthe-sky/assets/113116262/5d358a55-ca3d-4559-9f80-79e875e3470c)

-Week 10: This week we worked on soldering the circuitboard.
-We got mostly done, but found some things that needed to be changed and had to spend a lot of time trying to desolder.
+Week 10: This week we worked on soldering the circuit board.
+We got mostly done but found some things that needed to be changed and had to spend a lot of time trying to desolder.

+Week 11: This week was mainly focused on desoldering.
+The switch and battery were both soldered incorrectly so we had to move those parts which was a very tedious process.

-Week 11: This week we fixed the issues with the circuit board by reposition and resoldering a few components.
-After some more troubleshooting, we successful recorded and saved data on the pico using the circuitboard.
+Week 12: This week we fixed the issues with the circuit board by reposition and resoldering a few components.
+After some more troubleshooting, we successful recorded and saved data on the pico using the circuit board.
+The last thing that we will have to fix is the LED not blinking.

 ![unnamed](https://github.com/willhunt914/Pi-inthe-sky/assets/113116262/c5d71d35-b219-48d4-9a49-1b5821c7fc3d)